 To promote and protect the physical and mental health of sufferers of vulval pain through the provision of support, education and practical advice

 To advance the education of the general public in all areas relating to vulval pain

 We offer advice and information on all vulval pain matters.
-You can read detailed information about Vulvodynia, Vestibulodynia, Lichen Sclerosus, and other conditions.
-We also have information on sex, pregnancy, and other good advice.
+You can read detailed information about vulvodynia, vestibulodynia, lichen sclerosus, and other vulval pain conditions.
+We also have information on sex and vulval pain, pregnancy and vulval pain, and other general good advice.
 Find out more about us.

 Listen to 'Airing Pain: The power of the mind' podcast